Guest Author: Mia Johnson

 You’ll need to have someone who can drive you home from the hospital and help take care of you for the first few days after your surgery.
 You can shower 48 hours after they remove your drainage tubes.

 You’ll be prescribed an antibiotic.
 You will be given some type of medication to apply to the skin.
 You shouldn’t take any medicine containing aspirin unless directed by your surgeon.

 You should avoid alcohol if you’re taking pain medication, and stay any form of nicotine for at least two months.
 Smoking can slow down the healing process and can cause complications.

 Along with the usual risks that come with surgery and anesthesia, the risks of abdominoplasty include the following:

 - Poor results

 Tummy tucks aren’t for everyone, and that’s okay.
 It’s a slow and somewhat painful process, so focus on getting better each day as you move toward your desired goal of a full recovery.
 If you decide to go the route of a tummy tuck, be sure to check in with your surgeon or nurse if you have any questions or concerns.

-Mia Johnson is a writer with a ten-year-long career in journalism.
+Mia Johnson is a writer with a ten-year-long career in journalism, recently writing on behalf of True Protein in Sydney.
 She has written extensively about health, fitness, and lifestyle.
 A native to Melbourne, she now lives in Sydney with her 3 dogs where she spends her days writing and taking care of her 900 square feet garden.